KavaStrophe/GPT-2-FINETUNNED/README.md

 - 335M :
 - 117M :

-The quests have been processed with the following way:
+The quests have been processed with the following method:
 - Scraped from wowhead.com
 - Suppression of all the quests without description
 - Suppression of all the quests with the same title & description